toopster/dsc-mod-3-project-v2-1-online-ds-sp-000/README.md

 ## Repository Overview
 ```
 index.ipynb
-# Jupyter notebook containing code for data discovery, EDA and a number of models,
+# Jupyter notebook containing code for data discovery, EDA and a number of classifer
-with improving accuracy, that aim to predict the condition of the waterpoints.
+models, with improving accuracy, that aim to predict the condition of the waterpoints.

 presentation.pdf
 # A non-technical presentation of the project findings.